CPD Critical Care Developments

 Level 6 (undergraduate), 60 Credits

-This programme of study is ideal for those working in critical care who wish to complete a critical care programme which is recognised as meeting the National Standards for Adult Critical Care Nurse Education (2018) for post qualification critical care nurses.
+This programme of study is ideal for those working in critical care who wish to complete a critical care programme which is recognised as meeting the National Standards for Adult Critical Care Nurse Education (2016) for post-qualification critical care nurses.

 By studying at LJMU, you will receive an excellent educational experience at postgraduate level.
-The programme is continually evolving in line with current practice and educational practices, yet is a well-established programme.
-This programme offers a significant amount of support for students who may find it a challenge to study whilst working, but wish to attain this qualification and reach their potential.
+The programme is continually evolving in line with current clinical practice and educational practices, yet is a well-established programme.
+Despite being 80% online this programme still offers a significant amount of support for students who may find it a challenge to study whilst working, but wish to attain this qualification and reach their potential.

 You will explore the following themes:

 - Anatomy, physiology and pathophysiology of the major systems

 - Leadership and management